 Collective consciousness is a blanket term to describe a group or society shared set of beliefs and experiences.
 Cultural consciousness is the individual's recognition, respect, and tolerance of others and their own culture.
 We understand that most people associate with different sets and subsets of identity.
 The mix of the collective and cultural consciousness is external factors influencing how we interact with abstract art.

-Colour theory is essential when looking at abstract art.
-How colour, lines, and texture interplay with each other is based on understanding abstract art.
-There is no recognisable narrative inherent in Figurative paintings.
+Colour theory helps us dissect abstract art.
+How colour, lines, and texture interplay with each other.
+There is no recognisable narrative inherent in abstract paintings as there are in figurative paintings.
 Understanding abstract art is a little bit of theory, but a lot more of being comfortable exploring what a painting does with yourself.
 It is not essential whether you or even the artist is aware of Kandinsky's list of how colour, line, form, and texture interplay.
 Because how those elements interplay is partially subjective or grounded in how the body reacts to specific colours.

 Physical reactions to colour

 Physiologically, green is the colour that is most easily absorbed by our eyes.
 The wavelength of the colour green requires absolutely no strain on our part to see the colour.
-That is also why it is a colour that distresses us, and after a walk in nature or looking at a picture of nature, green is the third-best option to bring rest to your eyes.
+That is also why it is a colour that alieviates stress for us.
+The best way to consume the colour green is while talking a walk in nature.
+If that is not available, looking at a picture of nature, has similar effects.
+And lastly looking at the colour green is the third-best option to bring rest to your eyes.

 Similarly, red have different cultural and social interpretations, even depending on your mood.
 Red can be warm, sensual, aggressive, or violent.
 At the core, red motivates you to start, whether that is a positive or negative action depending on your perspective or by what surrounds the colour.
 According to Kandinsky, a red circle is a positive red; the circle softens the colour's intensity.
 The colour red will always have an intensity due to how our eyes process the colour.
 Red jumps out to you; blue creates depth.
 A red hallway will feel like the walls are closing in on you; that is why red is often used in smaller elements to attract attention.